RequestNetwork/RequestTokenSale/README.md

 #### The token sale (RequestTokenSale.sol)
 Implemented in `RequestTokenSale.sol`.

-It inherits from `StandardCrowdsale.sol` from Zeppelin with small changes (see REQUEST-NOTE in comments) providing the basic check for the token sale
+It inherits from `StandardCrowdsale.sol` from Open Zeppelin with small changes (see REQUEST-NOTE in comments) providing the basic check for the token sale

-It inherits from `CappedCrowdsale.sol` from Zeppelin providing the hard cap It inherits from `ProgressiveIndividualCappedCrowdsale.sol` dev. by Request following the zeppelin Interface, providing the progressive individual cap.
+It inherits from `CappedCrowdsale.sol` from Open Zeppelin providing the hard cap

+It inherits from `ProgressiveIndividualCappedCrowdsale.sol` developped by Request, providing the progressive individual cap.

-It inherits from `WhitelistedCrowdsale.sol` dev. by Request following the zeppelin Interface It uses `SafeMath.sol` from Zeppelin, providing the whitelist mechanism
+It inherits from `WhitelistedCrowdsale.sol` developped by Request, providing the White list mechanism

+It uses `SafeMath.sol` from Open Zeppelin, providing the whitelist mechanism

 Provides the whilelist, hard cap and individual cap mechanisme for the token sale.
 Owner can list and delist users until the last 24h before the token sale.